-- I. The Citywide Affordable Housing Loan Committee has reviewed Borrower's application for Funds and, in reliance on the accuracy of the statements in that application, has recommended to the Mayor that the City make a loan of Funds to Borrower (the "Loan") in an amount not to exceed Thirty One Million Five Hundred Six Thousand Sixteen and No/100 Dollars (\$31,506,016.00) (the "Funding Amount") under this Agreement to fund certain costs related to the Project.
-The Funding Amount is comprised of (i) 2015 GO Bond Funds in the amount of One Million Eight Hundred Thousand and No/100 Dollars (\$1,800,000), (ii) 75 Howard Gift Funds in the amount of Fifty Thousand and No/100 Dollars (\$50,000), (iii) 2019 GO Bond Funds in the amount of Twenty Million Nine Hundred Thirty Three Thousand Three Hundred Eleven and No/100 Dollars (\$20,933,311), (iv) HOME Funds in the amount of Three Million Six Hundred Fifty Thousand and No/100 Dollars (\$3,650,000.00), (v) HOPE SF General Funds in the amount of Two million Eight Hundred Thirty Three Thousand Nine Hundred Forty Two and No/100 Dollars (\$2,833,942), and (vi) LMIH Asset Fund Funds in the amount of Two Million Two Hundred Thirty Eight Thousand Seven Hundred Sixty Three and No/100 Dollars (\$2,238,763). - J. Borrower has secured the following additional financing for the Project (as defined below):
+- I. The Citywide Affordable Housing Loan Committee has reviewed Borrower's application for Funds and, in reliance on the accuracy of the statements in that application, has recommended to the Mayor that the City make a loan of Funds to Borrower (the "Loan") in an amount not to exceed Thirty One Million Five Hundred Six Thousand Sixteen and No/100 Dollars (\$14,862,818) (the "Funding Amount") under this Agreement to fund certain costs related to the Project.
+The Funding Amount is comprised of (i) 2015 GO Bond Funds in the amount of One Million Eight Hundred Thousand and No/100 Dollars (\$1,800,000), (ii) 75 Howard Gift Funds in the amount of Fifty Thousand and No/100 Dollars (\$50,000), (iii) 2019 GO Bond Funds in the amount of Nine Million Two Hundred Three Thousand One Hundred Seventy-Seven and No/100 Dollars (\$9,203,177), (iv) HOME Funds in the amount of One Million Four Hundred Forty-Seven Thousand and No/100 Dollars (\$1,447,000), and (v) LMIH Asset Fund Funds in the amount of Two Million Three Hundred Sixty-Two Thousand Six Hundred Forty-One and No/100 Dollars (\$2,362,641). - J. Borrower has secured the following additional financing for the Project (as defined below):

-1. a senior construction loan to Borrower in the amount of and No/100 Dollars (\$ 00) from Wells Fargo Bank, National Association, and a commitment to purchase up to and No/100 Dollars (\$00) of such senior loan by Citibank,N.A.;

-- 2. a Housing Assistance Payment ("HAP") contract and budget authority with SFHA in the amounts sufficient to fund fifteen (15) one-bedroom, twenty-seven (27) two-bedroom and twenty-five (25) three-bedroom units; - 3.
-California Housing Accelerator Fund ("CHAF") through a State of California Housing and Community Development ("HCD") Firm Commitment letter dated September 6, 2022, providing for CHAF funding in the amount of Forty Seven Million Eight Hundred Fourteen Thousand Four Hundred Fifty Five and No/100 Dollars (\$47,814,455); - 4.
-Infill Infrastructure Grant ("IIG") program funds through HCD as evidenced in Firm Commitment letter dated June 23, 2020, providing for IIG Program Funds in the amount of Six Million Five Hundred Thousand and No/100 Dollars (\$6,500,000.00); - K. Concurrently herewith, Sunnydale Infrastructure Phase 1A3, LLC, a California limited liability company (the "Infrastructure Developer") will assign a portion of its obligation to repay the Phase 1A3 Infrastructure Gap Funds in the amount of Six Million Five Hundred Thousand and No/100 Dollars (\$6,500,000.00) ("Assigned Funds") to Borrower through an
+- 2. a Housing Assistance Payment ("HAP") contract and budget authority with SFHA in the amounts sufficient to fund sixteen (16) one-bedroom, twenty-one (21) two-bedroom, fifteen (15) three-bedroom, and eight (8) four-bedroom units; - 3. federal and/or state low income housing tax credits reserved or allocated to the Project by the California Tax Credit Allocation Committee ("TCAC"), pursuant to its Preliminary Reservation of Low Income Housing Tax Credits dated November 20, 2022; and - 4.
+Affordable Housing Sustainable Communities ("AHSC") program funds through HCD as evidenced in Firm Commitment letter dated February 4, 2022, providing for AHSC Program Loan Funds in the amount of Ten Million Eight Hundred Fifty Thousand and No/100 Dollars (\$10,850,000); - 5. an equity contribution from Borrower in the amount of One Hundred and No/100 Dollars (\$100.00). - K. On the Agreement Date, this Agreement will amend, restate, supersede and replace the Original Agreement.
+Concurrently herewith, Borrower will also (i) execute an amended and restated promissory note in favor of the City to supersede and replace the Original Note to evidence the Loan, (ii) execute and record a deed of trust to secure such amended and restated note, and (iv) execute and record a new declaration of restriction.
+As of the Agreement Date, the City will cancel and return the Original Note.

-Infrastructure Reimbursement and Assignment Agreement (the "Assignment Agreement") and an Assignment Promissory Note (IIG Funds) (the "Assigned Promissory Note").

-- L. On the Agreement Date, this Agreement will amend, restate, supersede and replace the Original Agreement.
-Concurrently herewith, Borrower will also (i) execute a new promissory note in favor of the City to supersede and replace the Original Note to evidence the Loan, (ii) execute and record a deed of trust to secure such amended and restated note, and (iv) execute and record a new declaration of restriction.
-As of the Agreement Date, the City will cancel and return the Original Note. - M. On February 14, 2023, the City's Board of Supervisors and the Mayor approved this Agreement by Resolution No. \\\\\\ for the purpose of developing the Project.
+L. On [April XX], 2023, the City's Board of Supervisors and the Mayor approved this Agreement by Resolution No. for the purpose of developing the Project.